 Powerball jackpot winner worth $731.1M sold in Maryland

+The jackpot-winning Powerball ticket worth $731.1 million was sold in a struggling coal mining town whose biggest previous claim to fame was being the hometown of baseball legend Lefty Grove, the Maryland Lottery announced on Thursday.

-BALTIMORE (AP) — A single Powerball ticket sold in Maryland is the winner of an estimated $731.1 million jackpot, the fifth-largest lottery prize in U.S. history.
+Coney Market, a convenience store in the Allegany County town of Lonaconing, will receive a $100,000 bonus from the Maryland Lottery for selling the ticket to the fifth-largest lottery prize in U.S. history.

-It has been more than four months since anyone won the Powerball, allowing the game's jackpot to grow so large.
+It had been more than four months since anyone won the Powerball, allowing the game's jackpot to grow so large.
 An even larger Mega Millions jackpot will be up for grabs Friday night.

-The winning ticket for Wednesday's jackpot was sold in Allegany County, in northwestern Maryland, but additional details weren't immediately available, the Maryland Lottery said in a statement.
-Just who gets these riches may never be known: Maryland is one of the states that allows winners to remain anonymous.
+Just who will collect the prize may never be known: Maryland is one of the states that allows winners to remain anonymous.
+But keeping quiet about such a huge windfall could prove difficult if the ticket was bought by a local.
+Lonaconing is a town of about 300 families that's well off the beaten track, with a poverty rate of more than 22 percent, well above the national average.

+“We’re really happy for somebody,” Richard Ravenscroft, the store’s owner, told The Associated Press by phone.
+“We don’t know who it is yet.”

 The Powerball jackpot came only a day after nobody won the $970 million Mega Millions prize, the third-largest prize in U.S. history.